nucleoType98/Crypto-Viper/README.md

 ### Revoke Key/IV

-> Revoke the current key/iv used for crypto operations.
+> Revoke the current key/iv used for crypto operations, this makes sure to refresh the key and initialization vector for new operations.

 ```cpp
 #include <iostream>